y-oshua/CR07-Photographer/README.md

-This project consists of a landing page and a reviews page.
-Plain HTML, CSS, and JS were used.

-To view the pages simply clone this repo then open index.html / reviews.html into your browser.
+To view the pages simply clone this repo then open home.html into your browser to get started.

-This project was done as a solution to a end of the week project during my fullstack course at code factory.
+This project was done as the solution for the final project of the front end course at code factory.

 Please view the assignment.pdf to view the expected results.